Get Stuff We Love

-Graduation season is officially here, and we’re betting that you know at least one young person who's about to embark on a new chapter in their life — whether that’s college, “the real world” or maybe even a trip around the world.
-Selecting a gift for the graduate in your life doesn’t have to be tricky or expensive (and we know you can do better than just shaking their hand and sliding them a crisp $20 bill).
+Graduation season is officially here, and we bet you know at least one young person who's about to embark on a new chapter in their life — whether that’s college, the "real world” or maybe even a trip around the world.
+Selecting the best graduation gifts doesn’t have to be tricky or expensive (and we know you can do better than just shaking their hand and sliding them a crisp $20 bill).

 Gift ideas for him

 1. Crosley Tourmaline Cruiser Bluetooth Record Player, $69, Urban Outfitters

 TODAY has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not by TODAY.
 All prices are subject to change and items could sell out based on the merchant’s inventory.

 If you’re looking for a great graduation gift for a music lover, try a vinyl player that can easily be packed away and taken to college.
 Make the gift extra special by including a few of your favorite old school records.

 2. "Wait, what?
 And Life's Other Essential Questions, $12, Amazon

 Written by Jim Ryan, the dean of Harvard University’s Graduate School of Education, this book fosters curiosity, explores relationships and, of course, tries to figure out the key to building a deeper understanding of any given topic.
 The author "celebrates the art of asking — and answering — good questions."

 A good night's sleep is an essential part of being a productive college student, and it starts with a comfortable foundation.
 Designed to suit any kind of sleeper, Casper's pillow is both soft and supportive.